threefoldtech/TF_Grid_3.12/src/3.50/staking_program.md

 | Total yearly rewards                                | 53169.23   |
 | Staking yearly ROI in TFT (%)                                   | 2.66       |

-For the fourth table, we use a monthly revenues of 16,000$USD for the TFGrid.
+For Table 4, we use a monthly revenues of 16,000$USD for the TFGrid.

 | Table 4.
 Validator staking only         |            |
 | ------------------------------ | ---------- |